Find help for Coach, Library, Premium, imports, playlists, player controls, and Performance Analysis.

 In Settings → About, Account & Support, tap Contact Support to send an email to the Drumr team.

 Linear mode (→) plays the score at a constant tempo.
 You set one tempo and it stays the same throughout all repetitions.
+Use the stepper and slider to set your tempo, and set how many reps to play.